rdeavila/rpm-update-history/doc/ruh.1.md

 # FILES

+**/etc/rpm-update-history.conf**
-**/etc/ruh.conf** Configuration file.
-Normally `ruh` uses sane defaults, but if you want to activate any option or integration, go to this file, uncomment the section and modify it.
+Configuration file.
+Normally `rpm-update-history` uses sane defaults, but if you want to activate any option or integration, go to this file, uncomment the section and modify it.
 Useful during development, since you can set another parameters for this environment.

-**/var/lib/ruh/ruh.db**
+**/var/lib/rpm-update-history/ruh.db**
 **sqlite3**(1) database file.
 Only remove this if you want to start again your findings, like recalculate all transactions, or send all transaction data to your integration again.